apitestbase/apitestbase.github.io/IIB-Integration-Unit-Testing.md

 Method 1 is my favorite as it is simple.

-A positive test case for Flow1 would have these steps.
+Based on the isolation, a positive test case for Flow1 would have these steps.

     Setup - clear stub output queue
     Invoke web service with a valid SOAP request and assert successful SOAP response